Other economic indicators

 The impact on your business

 • Fluctuations in oil prices can have a direct impact on transportation and logistics costs.
 Higher oil prices can increase fuel costs, which may lead to higher production costs for goods and services.
-For now, the increase remains modest and prices are low.

 • SMEs in energy‑intensive sectors, such as manufacturing and agriculture, are more sensitive to movements in the oil market.
-If you operate in these sectors or do significant business with them, you may feel the impact of changes more quickly.
+If you operate in these sectors or do significant business with them, you may feel the impact of these recent changes more quickly.

 • Higher oil prices can reduce consumers’ disposable income, leading to lower spending on discretionary goods and services.
-Conversely, lower prices at the pump will have a positive impact on SMEs in sectors linked to discretionary consumption.

 Proven strategies